mtrmac/image/docs/containers-policy.json.5.md

 If `keyPath` or `keyData` is present, it contains a sigstore public key.
 Only signatures made by this key are accepted.

-If `keyPaths` or `keyDatas` is present, it contains sigstore public keys that sign the images.
-Signatures from any key in the list is accepted.
+If `keyPaths` or `keyDatas` is present, it contains sigstore public keys.
+Only signatures made by any key in the list are accepted.

 If `fulcio` is present, the signature must be based on a Fulcio-issued certificate.
 One of `caPath` and `caData` must be specified, containing the public key of the Fulcio instance.